uku/Unblock-Youku/README.md

 ### Credits

-[@whuhacker](https://github.com/whuhacker) - Contributions to many important functionalities and improvements, and Japanese translation
+[@whuhacker](https://github.com/whuhacker) - Contributions to many important functionalities and improvements, and Japanese, German and French translations

 [Chiara De Liberato](http://www.chiaradeliberato.it/) - Italian and English translations